earngurus2/techtalkin/README.md

 ![Preview of Setup Wizard showing the initial page of a setup form](nextjs-setup-wizard.png)

-Through the [setup wizard](https://nextjs-wizard.netlify.app/), you can create your blog in a few clicks and deploy to Netlify.
+Through the [Naruto senki](https://techpanga.com/naruto-senki-mod-game/), you can create your blog in a few clicks and deploy to Netlify.

 ## Configuring the blog